 “I checked with my credit card company to make sure that this wasn’t just a pending charge,” Fuller explained.
 “The representative confirmed the date of the transaction and that it was not a pending charge.”

-Now that I was sure that this franchise hotel had charged its guest a smoking fine before arrival, it was time to track down the manager.
+Now that I was sure that this hotel had charged its guest a smoking fine before arrival, it was time to track down the manager.

 Time to get this smoking fine refunded

-As with all of the other franchise hotels I have dealt with recently, the manager of this hotel was quite elusive.
+As with all of the other hotels I have dealt with recently, the manager of this hotel was quite elusive.

 I called the hotel and asked for the manager.
 There was a long pause and then the employee told me he wasn’t there.
 So I asked for his email.
 And I received the same response that Fuller received.
 She gave me the hotel’s general email address.
 I repeated that I was looking for the manager’s email.
 “That’s it,” she told me.